-When Tahera and Sabbar Khalil decided to stay in San Jose 17 years ago, they did not anticipate the consequences of growing old in a country without universal healthcare.
+When Tahera and Sabbar Khalil decided to stay in Santa Clara 17 years ago, they did not anticipate the consequences of growing old in a country without universal healthcare.

 This trend reflects a nationwide exigency.
 As people age, a higher prevalence of chronic diseases – ranging from arthritis and chronic pain, to hypertension, diabetes, and dementia, will fuel the demand for support services.
 The Department of Health and Human Services (DHSS) estimates that at least 70% of people over 65 will need some type of long-term care support in their remaining years, as declining cognitive and physical health impairs their ability to function independently.

 In Santa Clara, the county delivers home-based services to older low-income residents through MediCal (California’s Medicaid entity).
 But the county faces a workforce shortage that makes aging in place challenging, especially for Americans who live longer with chronic conditions, fewer family caregivers, and shrinking savings.